YangLabHKUST/XPASS/README.md

 # Quick start

-We illustrate the usage of XPASS using the GWAS summary statistics of height from UKB and BBJ.
-For convenience, we use the 1000 Genomes project genotypes as reference panels, which may not achieve optimal prediction accuracy due to the limited sample size.
+We illustrate the usage of XPASS using the GWAS summary statistics of BMI from UKB and BBJ.
+For demonstration, we use the 1000 Genomes project genotypes as reference panels, which is easily accessible. __However, because these reference panels only contain 377 EAS amples and 417 EUR samples, optimal prediction accuracy of XPASS is not expected.
 In practice, it is suggested to use larger datasets as reference panels (n>2000).
+Therefore, we strongly suggest users to use their own reference panels with sufficiently large sample sizes.__

+## Data preparation

 The datasets involved in the following example can be downloaded from [here](https://www.dropbox.com/sh/i7rhnko69974dje/AACfcDXz0cmwshbli8q7PZA5a?dl=0).

 Input files of XPASS includ:

 - summay statistics file of the target population
 - summay statistics file of the auxiliary population
 - reference panel of the target population in plink 1 format